 It is estimated that 34.2 million Americans have provided unpaid care to an adult age 50 or older in the last 12 months.
 (AARP and National Alliance for Caregiving, 2015).
-More than 15 million Americans provide 18.2 billion hours of unpaid care for people with Alzheimer's and other dementias - care valued at \$230 billion (Alzheimer's Association, 2017 Facts and Figures).
-Caregivers of people with Alzheimer's and other dementias provide care for a longer time, on average, than do caregivers of older adults with other conditions.
-35 percent of caregivers for people with Alzheimer's or another dementia report that their health has gotten worse due to care responsibilities compared to 19 percent of caregivers for older people without dementia.
-(Alzheimer's Association, 2017 Facts and Figures).
+More than 11 million Americans provide 15.3 billion hours of unpaid care for people with Alzheimer's and other dementias - care valued at \$257 billion (Alzheimer's Association, 2021 Facts and Figures).
+Alzheimer's takes a devastating toll on caregivers.
+Compared with caregivers of people without dementia, twice as many caregivers of those with dementia indicate substantial emotional, financial and physical difficulties.
+(Alzheimer's Association, 2021 Facts and Figures).
 Additionally, LGBT people become caregivers at a higher rate than the general population (one in five vs. one in six) (AARP and National Alliance for Caregiving, 2015).